 I discussed all these things with the head of Mechanical Engineering (Meredith Thring, RIP), with whom I’d been friends since not long after arriving at QMC – we had a very similar outlook on life*.
 He said that I had to raise the questions, because they were important, and that he’d back me up if there were any repercussions.

 Repercussions?
 I had a blazing row with Professor Leslie, who threatened me with ‘no degree’ and said ‘there are powerful and unscrupulous people in the industry, don’t open Pandora’s box, young man’.
 (Those are probably not his exact words, which I honestly don’t remember, but they certainly convey his meaning and tone.)
 I reported back to Professor Thring – and rapidly transferred to the Mechanical Engineering department.
 Half-way through my final year was rather late in my undergraduate career to make such a switch!
 But needs must when the Devil drives...

 (This was four years before the murder of Karen Silkwood – you can imagine the effect that had on me at age twenty-five.)

 As a well-informed opponent of nuclear power, I’ve regarded it as incumbent upon me to ensure that I remain well-informed.
-That solid grounding in nuclear physics means that I have the theoretical framework that enables me to make sense of the vast amount of information that is available.
+That solid grounding in nuclear physics means that I have the theoretical framework that enables me to make sense of the vast amount of information that is available (and to be able to see when someone is bullshitting).
 Many of my deductions, and the processes I used in making them, are on this website.